mm-zzg/vchub-en-v50/docs/2d-visualization/sql-query/sql-query-example/query.md

 #### Create SQL Query

 1. Create the project, click the  **Design** button in the action bar to enter the editor.
-2. Create an SQL Query by right-clicking on the SQL Query node in the 2D editor and selecting **Add** button.
+2. Create an SQL Query by right-clicking on the SQL Query node in the 2D editor and selecting **Add** button.<br>
     ![alt text](2.png)
 3. In this example, we set the name of this SQL Query to **Query**.
     ![alt text](3.png)
-    **Database Connection:** Select an item whose status is "Connected "in the "Databases" ->"Database Connection" list.
+     - **Database Connection:** Select an item whose status is "Connected "in the "Databases" ->"Database Connection" list.
 Here we select the **TestSQLQuery** already created in Step 1.
-    **Query Type:** Select **Query**.
+     - **Query Type:** Select **Query**.
-    **SQL Editor:** Write the following query that searches the `person_management` table against the value of age.
-Where  @age denotes the parameter.
+     - **SQL Editor:** Write the following query that searches the `person_management` table against the value of age.
+Where "age" denotes the parameter.
     ```sql
     SELECT * FROM person_management WHERE age = @age;
     ```
-    **Parameters:** Create a parameter called age.
+     - **Parameters:** Create a parameter called age.
 Acts as a placeholder in an SQL statement to which you can pass concrete values when executing a query.
 4. Click the "Test" button to see the results.
     ![alt text](4.png)